PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

     }
 \end{lstlisting} \

 To setup the REST endpoints of the webservice the Startup.cs file needs to be modified.
 Furthermore the method \lstinline!ConfigureServices! is provided, which is used to register controllers, services, singletons and the cache to the application at runtime.
 Additionally HTTP typical functionality such as authorization and CORS are also configurable in Startup.cs.
-The Startup.cs file is shown in a shortened form in Listing 2.2.
+The Startup.cs file is shown in a shortened form in listing 2.2.

 \begin{lstlisting}[caption={[Startup.cs file of the backend]The Startup.cs file of the backend, shortened for readability}, label=lst:startupcs, language={[Sharp]C}]
     public class Startup